Xfinity Senior Cell Phone Plans 2025

 Choose Your Xfinity Mobile Plan

 Xfinity Mobile’s two main plans are pretty simple at first glance.
-I could either go with their Unlimited plan or I could “pay by the gig.”
+I could either go with their Premium Unlimited plan or their Unlimited plan.
+We also had the option of buying a limited By the Gig plan.
 But there are mix-and-match options I wasn’t aware of, too, which is why I’m glad I used the savings calculator.

-In my case, the Unlimited 3 Lines plan was the best fit.
-I liked that I was saving money per line by adding more lines and getting all the data I needed for my entire phone-carrying household for $100 per month.
+In our case, the Unlimited plan was the best fit.
+We liked that we were saving money per line by adding more lines and getting all the data I needed for my entire phone-carrying household for $100 per month.
 Your household may be different, so take the time to run the savings calculator before you purchase your Xfinity Mobile plan.

 Ordering Your SIM

 This is the easiest part of the Xfinity Mobile signup process.
-After I purchased my plan (all major credit cards accepted), my SIM arrived in the mail in a few days.
-Once I had it, online activation took just a few minutes.
+After we purchased the new plan plan (all major credit cards accepted),our SIM arrived in the mail in a few days.
+Once we had it, online activation took just a few minutes.
 Don’t forget to have your old carrier details handy.
 And remember, if it all goes sideways, you can always get in-person help at an Xfinity retail store in your area.

 Choosing a Cell Phone

-So I had my SIM, and my phone was compatible.
+We had a SIM, and our phone was compatible.
 If yours isn’t, you can either buy a phone on your own (just make sure it’s not tied to another plan) or buy a phone from Xfinity Mobile.
 In either case, you’re going to have to go with a smartphone.

-I know what you may be thinking: “If I switch to Xfinity Mobile, my flip phone goes with me!”
-But bear with me here.
+We know what you may be thinking: “If I switch to Xfinity Mobile, my flip phone goes with me!”
+But bear with us here.
 Android and Apple smartphones come with some pretty terrific accessibility features these days for smoother senior experiences.
 Plus, with a budget smartphone, you’ll enjoy all the latest phone, video, and display specs without breaking the bank.

 Motorola Moto G 5G